elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 ## Notes

-Elixir discourages the use of type `string` as it might be confused with binaries which are referred to as "strings" in Elixir (as opposed to character lists).
-In order to use the type that is called `string` in Erlang, one has to use the `charlist` type which is a synonym for `string`.
+Elixir discourages the use of type `t:string/0` as it might be confused with binaries which are referred to as "strings" in Elixir (as opposed to character lists).
+In order to use the type that is called `t:string/0` in Erlang, one has to use the `t:charlist/0` type which is a synonym for `string`.
 If you use `string`, you'll get a warning from the compiler.

-If you want to refer to the "string" type (the one operated on by functions in the `String` module), use `String.t` type instead.
+If you want to refer to the "string" type (the one operated on by functions in the `String` module), use `t:String.t/0` type instead.